sarahrafiqshaikh/Loan-Approval-Prediction-Analysis/README.md

   - `loan_approval_analysis.ipynb`: Jupyter notebook containing the full analysis
   - `loan_approval_summary.docx`: Word document summarizing the results
   - `README.md`: This file, providing an overview of the project
+  - `loan_approval_prediction.html`: This file, providing quick overview at glance of the dataset
+  - `loan_approval_dataset.csv`: This file, providing dataset of the project

 ## Key Steps
 #### 1. Data Cleaning